Go Back to Church, part II

 A Sense of Self

-In the old days, the television journalist Mike Wallace ranked as the most important news reporter for CBS News.
-He had a singularly confrontational style of interviewing guests and made himself many enemies for extracting confessions.
+In the old days, the television journalist Mike Wallace held a pretty high position in the CBS News Department.
+He had a singularly tough, confrontational way of interviewing guests.
+He made himself many enemies for his way of extracting confessions or exposing wrong-doing.
 He held the evidence of malfeasance in front of his guests like a damn prosecutor.
-The higher-ups at CBS sometimes winced if he skewered important public figures, but they said nothing publicly about Wallace until after his death.
-His confrontational style did not appear again until Tim Russert started hosting Meet the Press.
+The higher-ups at CBS sometimes winced at the way he skewered important public figures, but they said nothing publicly about Wallace until after his death.
+His confrontational style appeared again in the person of Tim Russert who hosted the news program Meet the Press until his death.

-I learned through Mike Wallace's interviews that most publicly-oriented people have, at least, two faces—two identities.
-Some have more than two—or no face at all!
-I know this because Wallace's interviewees sometimes had to switch faces while he interviewed them.
-Public figures need to learn how to keep a straight face, so to speak.
-By acting two-faced with someone like Mike Wallace, they expose themselves to accusations of hypocrisy or dishonesty.
-Just acting two-faced or dishonest, by averting their eyes for instance, they can wreck their careers.
+I learned through Mike Wallace's interviews that most highly-visible Americans people have separate identities, one for their public appearances and a closely-held identity for their private lives.
+I know this because, during their interrogations by Mike Wallace, they sometimes had to switch faces.
+Public figures know they have to keep a straight face, so to speak.
+By acting two-faced with someone like Mike Wallace, they expose themselves to accusations of hypocrisy or dishonest—just by averting their eyes, for instance, they give themselves away.
+Actors and actresses do best in such circumstances, since they engage in role-playing as a matter of course.

 In one notable instance, Wallace was doing an exposé of real-estate swindles in Connecticut.
 As his guests sat in the studio, he introduced them to the man who had swindled them out of thousands of dollars.
 The couple greeted the swindler as if at a cocktail party: "How do you do?"